the-paid-actor/dcs-dtc/README.md

 If you have displays already programmed in the jet, the app will skip uploading the new displays configuration.
 This will be improved in a future version.

 From either seat (pilot/WSO) it is not possible to change displays on the other seat, given that the displays are only rendered when you occupy the respective position.
 Therefore when selecting the option on the Upload page to set "Pilot and WSO" displays, DTC will jump between the seats to perform the configuration.

+## Apache

+During the upload process, do not change anything in the cockpit displays, like changing zoom levels, or otherwise the data input may not work correctly.

 ## VR